olivier3lanc/Scroll-Btween/README.md

 </article>
 ```
 {: .playground title="Demo - Parallax on Bearded Vultures"}

-ScrollBtween uses scroll position of document - or any DOM element - to tween CSS values on any DOM element.

-* You can tween multiple CSS properties at the same time.
-* You can add multiple tweens on the same CSS property.

 ## Installation

 Include Javascript file `scroll-btween.js` just before the end body tag `</body>`.
 For smoother results, use the [great tweener library ola.js](https://github.com/franciscop/ola)